dke-lab/dgll/dgll/sampling/README.md

 The `Base_sampler` class provides a foundation for implementing custom graph samplers.
 It also includes utilities for creating subgraphs and generating neighbors for given nodes.

-To implement custom graph samplers, you need to subclass the dgl.sampling.BaseSampler base class and override its abstract sample method.
+To implement custom graph samplers, you need to subclass the `dgll.sampling.base_sampler` base class and override its abstract sample method.
 This method should accept the following arguments:

 ```
 def sample(self, g, nodes):